Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Method

-\item \textsf{Equip Participants for a Game Probe}: To facilitate a smooth and context-aware play experience, researchers assisted participants with initial setup, including pairing opponents' devices, wearing the MR headset, securing the motion-tracking watch, and selecting their preferred virtual wand.
-The choice of MOFA game probe was guided by a combination of player preferences, social context, site constraints, and time availability (see Table~\ref{tab:gameprobes}).
-Participants were introduced to the available game options, and the most suitable probe was recommended based on the situation.
-The adaptive approach helped maintain ecological validity while ensuring that each participant could meaningfully engage within the constraints of the public and often time-limited settings.
+\item \emph{Equip participants for a game mode}: To facilitate a smooth and context-aware play experience, researchers assisted participants with initial setup, including pairing players' devices, wearing the MR headset, securing the motion-tracking watch, and selecting their preferred virtual spells.
+The choice of MOFA game mode was guided by a combination of player preferences, social context, site constraints, and time availability (see Table~\ref{tab:gameprobes}).
+Participants were introduced to the available game options, and the most suitable mode was recommended based on the situation.
+The adaptive approach maintained ecological validity while ensuring that each participant could meaningfully engage within the constraints of the public and often time-limited settings.

-\begin{itemize} \item Single participants typically began with “The Training”, a one-player mode designed for onboarding and individual practice. \item When another participant became available, they were often invited to join in “The Duel”, which requires 2 players and encourages competitive interaction.
-Participants who arrived together—such as friends or colleagues—were directly introduced to The Duel to leverage their existing social rapport. \item For participants with more time and physical availability, and when the play area permitted extended movement, researchers suggested “The Dragon”, a longer (about 5 minutes) and more physically demanding cooperative game mode. \end{itemize}
+\begin{itemize} \item Single participants typically began with ``The Training'', a one-player mode designed for onboarding and individual practice. \item When another participant became available, they were often invited to join in ``The Duel'', which requires two players to engage in competitive interactions.
+Participants who arrived together---such as friends or colleagues---were directly introduced to ``The Duel'' to leverage their existing social rapport. \item When space permitted extended movement (e.g., campus playgrounds or natural wilderness) and participants had the time and physical ability, researchers suggested ``The Dragon'', a longer (about 5 minutes) and more physically demanding cooperative game mode. \end{itemize}

-\item \textsf{Facilitate Gameplay Sessions}: The first 90 seconds, or the first round, was a tutorial session.
-After that, when the participants learned how to attack and doge intuitively in MR, they start another or more rounds.
-After each round, participants can view their game results in a summary chart displayed in their field of view or on their Apple Watch, showing their win rate, running distance, and calories burned.
+\item \emph{Facilitate gameplay sessions}: The first 90 seconds (the first round) served as a tutorial.
+Once participants learned to attack and dodge in MR, they played one or more additional rounds.
+After each round, participants could view results in a summary chart in MR view or on Apple Watch, including score, hit rate, distance moved, and calories burned.